 David M. Kelly writes intelligent, action-packed SF.
 He is the author of the novel, Mathematics of Eternity and the short story collection Dead Reckoning And Other Stories.
 He has been published in Canadian SF magazine Neo-opsis.

-David’s interest in science and technology began at an early age.
+David’s interest in science and technology began early.
 At the age of six his parents allowed him to stay up late into the night to watch the television broadcast of Neil Armstrong stepping on to the surface of the moon.
 From that day he was hooked on everything related to science and space.

-David has worked for many years in project management and software development.
-Previous interests have included IPSC combat (target) pistol shooting, crew chief on a drag racing team, and several years as Bass Player/Vocalist in a heavy rock band.
+David worked for many years in project management and software development.
+Along the way his interests have included IPSC combat (target) pistol shooting, crew chief on a drag racing team, and several years as bass player/vocalist in a heavy rock band.
 He also managed to fit in some real work in manual jobs from digging ditches and work on production lines to loading trucks in a haulage company.

 You can contact Dave here.